Cruz vs. Villasor

 Facts

-- Atty.
-Angel H. Teves, Jr., who was one of the three witnesses, also acted as the Notary Public before whom the testator and the witnesses acknowledged the will.
+- The Notary Public: Atty.
+Angel H. Teves, Jr., the third attesting witness, simultaneously acted as the Notary Public before whom the will was acknowledged.

 Arguments of the Petitioners

-- The will is void because it was not executed in accordance with Articles 805 and 806 of the Civil Code.
+- The will was not executed in accordance with Arts.
+805 and 806 of the Civil Code.

-- The result of the notary acting as a witness is that only two witnesses appeared before the notary public to acknowledge the will, which is less than the three witnesses required by law.
+- Since the third witness is the notary public himself, only two witnesses appeared before the notary public to acknowledge the will, failing the statutory requirement.

 Arguments of the Respondents